 If you enjoyed the Hunger Games chances are you have been counting the minutes until Divergent hit theaters.
 Theo James is poised to become a star this year and Shailene Woodley could follow in Jennifer Lawrence’s footsteps and become an A-lister by headlining the new franchise.
 Kate Winslet is the bad guy or girl who is set on destroying them both.

-The reviews for Son of God film are mixed as you can see below but the film was just released out on Netflix and you can now watch it on your computer.
-Check out the Netflix below to watch it with a free trial.
+The reviews for Divergent are both really good and really bad as you can see below but the film was just released out on Netflix and Redbox and you can now watch it on your computer.

 It’s rare that a movie is as good as the book on which it’s based.
 It’s even more unusual when it’s better.